FCPercival/pc-info/README.md

 # Installation
-There are two scripts, one for your microcontroller and one to run on your local PC
+There are two scripts, one for your microcontroller and one to run on your local PC (sendBackground.pyw)

 ## Prepare your IDE and install Python
  1. Install the latest Python release from [here](https://www.python.org/downloads/)